hyperledger-labs/HL-Starterkit/Readme-k8s.md

  Note: change your working directory PATH from above syntax"$NONE echo " For fabric version 1.4.x, you need to update priv.key manually when there is a change" echo ""
-#echo "I also provided a option to run script for update your working dir along with this script"
+#echo "Currently marbles CC is available for test, and im working on fabcar"
 echo -e $PCOLOR "As prerequestie for K8s, Mount current working dir to k8s cluster" $NONE echo  " Execute with below commands in sequence" echo -e $GRCOLOR "ex :  \n CleanCreateCrypto \n replKeys \n k8sDeployPOD  \n k8sjoinCHL \n k8sbuildCC \n k8sCCinstall \n k8sCCstart " $NONE